 Scante systems can provide a comprehensive record of service operations with machine data, pictures/video and text data; a compliance and liability requirement many struggle to bring online otherwise.
 Delivering reports, documentation, and analytics to customers was a laborious manual task for admin personnel, where it’s now automated in their Scante system.

-At Scante, we’re changing the landscape for service businesses with our IoT / Customer Experience applications.
+At Scante, we’re changing the landscape for service businesses with our IoT/CX (Customer Experience) applications.
 By integrating IIoT data from equipment and sensors in the field at customer locations, service companies know what’s happening in their customer’s operations better than the customers themselves.